 Pre-schools, private and parochial schools are not eligible to apply.
 Non-profits and/or community organizations cannot apply on behalf of their organization or the school.
 No exceptions.

 - How do I submit an application from my school?

-Schools interested in applying for a Champions Grant must create an account in the Foundation’s online grants management system in order to access the LOI and application materials.
+Schools interested in applying for a Champions Grant must create an account in the Foundation’s online grants management system in order to access the application materials.
 It is important to note that only school staff members can create an account on behalf of the school.
 Parent volunteers (PTO/PTA) and representatives of non-profit or community partner organizations SHOULD NOT create an account on behalf of their organization or the school.
 Accounts created by anyone other than school staff will be deleted.

 JJF Online Grants Management system link: